MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 ```

-### <a name="kotlinsequence"></a> Sequences in Kotlin:
+### Sequences in Kotlin | iteration-time producers:
 Unlike collections, sequences don't contain elements, they produce them while iterating.
 Sequences offer the same functions as Iterable but implement another approach to multi-step collection processing.

-sequences should be better for the performance, but in real world it doesn't differ much as https://stackoverflow.com/questions/75503587/when-to-use-sequence-over-list-in-kotlin
+* sequences should be better for the performance, but in real world it doesn't differ much as https://stackoverflow.com/questions/75503587/when-to-use-sequence-over-list-in-kotlin

 ```kotlin
 fun main() {
     // basic sequence
     val sequenceWithoutList = sequenceOf("four", "three", "two", "one") val numbers = listOf("one", "two", "three", "four")